Quantastica: Shaping the Future of Quantum Algorithm Development

 Until at some point, IBM incorporated my code into Qiskit for their Javascript-based simulator Qiskit-js, linking back to my original repository on GitHub.
 Suddenly, the project received great outside interest and gathered a community of open-source contributors.

-We started from simple quantum circuits and built our way up.
-However, using JSON to specify the quantum gates was painful, so we created a GUI that lets users drag and drop quantum circuits online, becoming the Quantum Programming Studio.
+We started with simple quantum circuits and worked our way up.
+However, specifying the quantum gates using JSON was painful, so we created a GUI that lets users drag and drop quantum circuits online, becoming the Quantum Programming Studio.

 However, I soon realized this project could have much more impact as a startup rather than a hobby project.
 So I quit my job and founded the startup Quantastica.
 We partnered with Rigetti, and they set a link to the Quantum Programming Studio, so we received lots of interest from investors.
 I quickly learned that fundraising is a full-time job, but eventually, we raised a round from Icebreaker VC in 2019.